Suggested Game Settings for Instanced Content

 Settings checked on:

 Show Channel Tag will put labels such as [Squad] and [Party] in front of the chat bar for easy recognition of where you sending a message to.
-Messages in the chat will have [D] for squad and [P] preceding them to denote which channel you are reading.
+Messages in the chat will have [S] for squad and [P] for party preceding them to denote which channel you are reading.
+It can be difficult for some people to see the colour difference between the [S] of say and squad channels even with this setting.

 Most squads will predominantly use squad chat for organisation, but in some instances where the subsquads are split handling mechanics party chat can be used to reduce confusion.